 Usually, a few of them hang out in the background and you don’t even notice they’re there.
 But, sometimes conditions are right for them to pop up in huge numbers, called a diatom bloom.

-Even though they’re not really an algae species, you can still just call them brown algae, lots of people do.
+Even though they’re not really a species of brown alage, you can still just call them brown algae, lots of people do.
 In this article I’ll use both terms interchangeably.

 Diatoms get lumped in with true algae because they are very similar.
 They both need light to grow, they eat organic wastes like nitrates (NO3-) and phosphates (PO4) out of the water column.

 And they can both be a real pain in the butt if they get out of control in your tank.

 What makes brown algae different from true algae is that it also needs silica (SiO2) to live, but algae does not.
 Silica is a natural compound made up of silicon and oxygen.
 Diatoms use it to build tough outer cell walls for themselves.

 Brown algae is very common in new tanks.
 Normally, a few weeks after a tank starts to cycle, diatoms start to appear in the tank.

 Before the nitrogen cycle gets up and running, the nutrient balance in the tank can be out of whack.
 The diatoms pop up to eat these excess nutrients.